-The Consolidated Income & Expenditure Account is summarised on page 14 of the Accounts.
-The University is pleased to be able to report a surplus slightly in excess of £3.0m.
-Total income has decreased by £0.5m compared with the previous year.
-This is mainly due to the expiry of a three year ESF-funded contract.
-There is also a corresponding decrease in expenditure.
+The Consolidated Income & Expenditure Account is presented on page 14 of the Accounts.
+The University is pleased to be able to report a surplus in excess of £3.5m.
+Total income has increased by almost £2.9m particularly in Funding Council Grants and Tuition Fees and Education Contracts.

-Expenditure overall has reduced by £5.2m.
-Exceptional restructuring costs were £3.2m less than last year, and previous early retirements have reduced our Staff Costs this year by £1.1m.
-A further saving of £0.9m has been achieved through good monitoring and control of non-staff budgets.
+Operating expenditure has increased by £1.8m.
+Staff restructuring costs were £0.55m less than last year, and previous early retirements have enabled our Staff Costs increase to be restricted to £0.8m.
+Other Operating Expenditure has increased by £1.4m.